-You may wonder how long does Valium stay in your system and this is a relevant question for a few different reasons.
-First, there is the potential to overdose if you take too much Valium or you combine it with another central nervous system depressant.
-If you are going to undergo a drug screening, you may wonder how long Valium stays in your system.
+You may wonder how long Valium stays in your system and this is a relevant question for a few different reasons.
+First, there is the potential to overdose if you take too much Valium or combine it with another central nervous system depressant.
+If you undergo a drug screening, you may wonder how long Valium stays in your system.
 That determination can be important if you’re dependent on Valium and you are figuring when withdrawal symptoms could begin.

 The half-life of a substance is the time it takes to reduce to half of the original value.
 It usually takes several half-lives for a drug to leave the system fully.

-The elimination half-life for Valium is relatively long, ranging from 30 to 56 hours, and 43 hours on average.
+The elimination half-life for Valium is relatively long, ranging from 24-48 hours.
 Based on the Valium half-life it can take nearly ten days for a dose to leave the system fully.
-Metabolites can be left behind as Valium is processed, and those can be detected in some drug screenings.
+Metabolites can be left behind as Valium is processed, and can be detected in some drug screenings.

 One of the most common types of drug tests is a urine test.
 Factors such as hydration and health play a role in how long Valium stays in your urine.
 Generally, Valium may stay in your urine for anywhere from one to six weeks after using it.

 Hair follicle tests aren’t common ways to screen for substance use, but they have the longest detection windows compared to blood, urine and saliva tests.
 It can take a few days for Valium use to initially show up in a hair follicle test, but once it does, it can be detected for up to 90 days after use.